tonytoma1/capstone-project/README.md

 - JWTRequestFilter throws generic errors.
 Need to go back and modify it so it will send the correct error codes back to the caller
+- Pulling the client account in the shippinglabel class with the account object is not fully implemented yet.
+Hardcoded information is in it's place for now.

 # Atrributes